Designing and Building a Homebuilt Linux Computer

 Choosing Hardware for your Homebuilt Linux Box

 Obviously, most of us shoot for outcome Number 1 when designing our computers.
-Unless you have a particular need for a device that will require extensive configuration changes to make it work, it makes sense to choose hardware that will simply work right out of the wrapper.
+Unless you have a particular need for a device that will require extensive configuration changes to make it work, it makes sense to choose hardware that will simply work right out of the box.
 But how does one determine which hardware will work?

 The number one rule when purchasing hardware for Linux is to avoid anything with "Win" in its name, such as "Winprinter" or "Winmodem."
 These devices tend to be designed to be as inexpensive as possible, and usually lack internal controller chips or onboard processors.
 They use components of the Windows operating system to take over the duties of the parts they lack; therefore, few (if any) of them can be made to work on a Linux box.